-Despite recently completing his Visiting Faculty appointment at Florida State University, Jason continues to teach movement as an adjunct professor across the country; and as a founding instructor of the nation’s largest private stage combat training organization, Neutral Chaos.
+Tate continues to teach movement as a visiting professor at universities across the country; and as a founding instructor of the nation’s largest private stage combat training organization, Neutral Chaos.
 He is the current Vice President of the Society of American Fight Directors (SAFD).